 Frank Galatolie, a Canadian, created Mars Men in the late 1970s for Jaret International.
 Cadbury and Malaco Licorice Company formed the Allen Candy Company in Ontario to produce them and they were renamed Sour Patch Kids in 1985 and introduced to U.S. markets.
 Mondelez International, a New Jersey company, acquired the company in the late 1990s and currently makes Sour Patch Kids candies.

-Some ingredients that have been used in Sour Patch Kids before are sugar, invert sugar, corn syrup, corn starch, tartaric acid, citric acid, natural artificial flavoring and yellow, red and blue coloring.
-The original mascot for the candy, a blonde boy with his tongue sticking out, was based on Galatolie’s son, Scott.
+Some ingredients that have been used in Sour Patch Kids before are sugar, invert sugar, corn syrup, corn starch, tartaric acid, citric acid, natural artificial flavoring, and yellow, red and blue coloring.
+The original candy mascot, a blonde boy with his tongue sticking out, was based on Galatolie’s son, Scott.
 The packaging of the candy stayed the same for years, with a ball cap added on the boy and in 1992 a girl added.
 It wasn’t until 2010 that the mascot became the candy itself.

 Sour Patch Kids was originally offered in four flavors and colors — lime (green), lemon (yellow), peach (orange) and cherry (red).
 In 2013, blue raspberry (blue) was added.
 In 2018 a new Sour Patch Kids flavor called Fire was introduced that adds a kick of heat aftertaste to the sour and sweet taste.
 A number of Sour Patch Kids follow-ups were introduced, including Sour Patch Exploders, with a softer interior and new flavors and colors, including raspberry lemonade rush (pink) and Grape Berry Surge (purple).